-‘The Willis Clan’s’ Toby Willis Arraigned For Child Rape Charges, Trial Date Set
+‘The Willis Clan’ Toby Willis Arraigned For Child Rape Charges, Trial Date Set

-Toby Willis, the former TLC star and patriarch of The Willis Clan, was arraigned on four counts of child rape.
+TLC star and patriarch of The Willis Clan, Toby Willis was arraigned on four counts of child rape.
 On Monday, Willis pleaded not guilty to all four counts of child rape that allegedly happened 12 years ago with an unidentified underage girl, The Hollywood Gossip reports.

-Toby Willis was arrested in September of last year after law enforcement completed an investigation into allegations that Willis raped a female minor a dozen years ago.
-When the arrest warrant was initially filed, Willis made headlines after he fled his home only to be found and arrested in Greenville, Kentucky, just hours before his family was due onstage to perform a show there.
+Toby Willis was arrested in September of last year after law enforcement completed an investigation into allegations that Willis raped a minor female a dozen years ago.
+When the arrest warrant was initially filed, Willis made headlines after he fled his home only to be found and arrested in Greenville, Kentucky just hours before his family was due onstage to perform a show there.

 Toby Willis, Former TLC Star, Arraigned on Child Rape Charges https://t.co/zcOwKUFhld pic.twitter.com/wGO11nOMUO